 - Reduce the heat to low, add 1/4 cup of water to the pan, cover it and let the potstickers steam for 1-2 minutes.
 Remove them, place them onto a plate and cook the rest until they are all done!

 Drizzle with some more soy or teriyaki sauce and ENJOY!
 I also sprinkled them with a little chili powder for color and they were so GOOD!!!

-Vegan Option: Use vegan wonton wrappers.
-I have found them at Whole Foods and on Amazon or you can use homemade.
+- Vegan Option: Use vegan wonton wrappers.
+I have found them at Whole Foods and on Amazon or you could also use homemade.

 - You could add a dipping sauce as well or just simply dip them in a little soy sauce.
 Yummy!